 Highlights of the Symposium include the following:

 - Engagement with a cohort of 24-28 peers in neuroscience-related fields: Each symposium includes a cohort of 24-28 early career scientists.
-Participants will be surrounded by other underrepresented peer scientists who have invested in their neuroscience careers.
+Participants are surrounded by other underrepresented peer scientists who have invested in their neuroscience careers.

-- Mentorship and networking with senior scientists: Each symposium will include a group of 12-15 senior scientists to offer both formal and informal opportunities for mentorship and networking, including diverse perspectives on developing successful scientific careers.
+- Mentorship and networking with senior scientists: Each symposium includes a group of 12-15 senior scientists to offer both formal and informal opportunities for mentorship and networking, including diverse perspectives on developing successful scientific careers.

-- Professional development workshop sessions: Numerous workshops and panels that center around early academic career development, including topics such as teaching, proposal writing and funding, mentoring, and tenure proposals.
+- Professional development workshop sessions: Each symposium includes numerous workshops and panels that center around early academic career development, including topics such as teaching, proposal writing and funding, mentoring, and tenure proposals.